Occupation-Ontology/OccO_Dev/README.md

 ### Comparison of ISCO vs O*Net-SOC
 The development of OccO was facilitated by using one of the existing "controlled vocabularies" as its starting reference.
 These standards are not ontologically derived, and the hope is that a more ontology-oriented classification of occupations can be accomplished from this OccO development.
 ### Rationale for OccO use of O*Net-SOC
+   OLIVER***  From Pam Frugoli at US DOL / BLS / SOC / O*Net:
+   The U.S. does use the ISCO as one input in development of the SOC.
+I think the alignment is fairly close at the more aggregate levels of the hierarchy.
+My understanding is that ISCO is designed to be able to collect data from all the nations of the world—and as a result isn’t as detailed in certain areas that may be more important in the economies of the so-called developed nations, but that aren’t significant portions of the economy of other so-called developing nations.
+However, it has the advantage of worldwide applicability.
+Also for certain types of analysis a more aggregated system, such as ISCO might actually be easier to use, as there are 923 O*NET 2019 occupations.
 ### Steps for Converting SOC to OccO

 ### Folder: ONet-SOC Reference Files